 Unsure of what else to do, Sam closed the door behind him and went back to the study.
 He put the package down by the computer screen and studied it more closely.
 It was barely the length of his hand, and only slightly wider.
 He tried shaking it, but got only a soft rustle; now way of knowing what was on the inside.

 Left with the option of opening it or storing it away, Sam’s curiosity got the better of him.
 He stripped the brown packaging away to find a small white box with a letter attached to it.
 Opening the letter, he read.

 When I learned that you were staying home due to your health, I decided to send you a sample of my product line.
 Hopefully, this will allow you to deal with whatever is causing your ‘bad health’.
 Since it is immensely annoying to write these letters, I have also added a means of communicating.
 I expect a report on the progress of your project very soon.

 Blinking, Sam read the letter again.
 He put the letter down after reading it the second time, shaking his head.
 The Blue Mink was not to be underestimated.
 He did not like the tone, insinuating he had to report to her, but perhaps that was his own fault.
-He should have made the terms of any hypothetical cooperation clear when they spoke.
+The terms of any hypothetical cooperation should have been made clear when they spoke.

 He would remember that for next time.